Quartz14/wt_hep_project/README.md

 # TO DO:
-* Make site responsive
+* Make site responsive to change in screen size
-* Need to add attractive nav bars and layouts
+* Update Home page
+* Add link to about page, and if its not a page, remove it from nav options
 * Events page

+* User ease of use related changes:
+  ** make nav bar horizontal in profile, map page, delete favorites page
-* profile page
+  * remove location and details from profile footer
-* Add style to map page and profile_fav_delete.php (basic background and navbar sufficient)